Administrative Policies and Procedures Manual - Policy 2140: Use and Possession of Alcohol on University Property

 2.3.
 Licensed Locations

-Alcoholic beverages may be sold and served at any UNM location possessing a legal license to sell and serve alcoholic beverages.
-Approval by the President or designee is not required.
+Alcoholic beverages may be sold and served at any UNM location possessing a legal New Mexico Governmental Liquor License to sell and serve alcoholic beverages.
+Approval by the University President or designee is not required.

 Alcoholic beverages may be used by persons twenty-one (21) years of age or older in: